“Data is a precious thing and will last longer than the systems themselves.”

-The impact of new legislation from EU – General Data Protection Regulation (GDPR), on business is proving to be one of the most talked about global regulations today, as it is related to data governance and data privacy.
-Many people are unsure about what GDPR is, and how it could impact their businesses, or whether they should even be worried about it at all.
+The impact of new legislation from the EU – General Data Protection Regulation (GDPR) on business is proving to be one of the most crucial global regulations today as it is related to data governance and data privacy.
+Many people are unsure about what GDPR is, how it could impact their businesses, or whether they should even be worried about it at all.

-GDPR will become enforceable on May 25, 2018.
+GDPR- or General Data Protection Regulation was enforced on May 25, 2018.
 The European Union (EU) has been at the lead of regulatory developments in data privacy and protection for the past two decades.
 Breaching GDPR can result in fines of up to 4% of your annual global turnover or a whopping 20 million Euros – whichever is higher.
-GDPR is for protecting EU citizen but it applies to almost every company with a global footprint including SaaS.
+GDPR is for protecting the data privacy rights of the EU citizens but it applies to almost every company with a global footprint including SaaS.

-There are two reasons, why GDPR has come into form.
-First is, EU wants to have more command over their personal data and control how it is used.
+There are two reasons why GDPR has come into form.
+First is, the EU wants to have more command over the personal data of its residents and control how it is used.
 By this, it hopes to improve trust in the digital economy.

-Secondly, EU is facilitating a simple and transparent environment for operating businesses, making it almost uniform throughout EU.
+Secondly, the EU is facilitating a simple and transparent environment for operating businesses, making it almost uniform throughout the EU.

 Yes, if you –

 - Sell goods or services to EU citizens or that monitor their behavior.